skip to content

 • tuition fees at the home rate*

-• a stipend to support living costs (also referred to as maintenance cost)
+• a 'stipend' to support living costs (also referred to as 'maintenance costs')

-• and some also offer support towards research costs.
+• some also offer support towards research costs

-Each type of Research Councils funding has a Doctoral Training Programme (DTP) associated with it.
-These provide studentship-holders with extra teaching to support their research and personal development.
+Research Council funding is associated with Doctoral Training Partnerships (DTP) and Centres for Doctoral Training (CDT), and provides studentship-holders with extra teaching to support their research and personal development.

 The Arts and Humanities Research Council provides funding via a consortium model: applicants are nominated from multiple universities and ranked into a single list.

-Cambridge is part of the OOC DTP, the Open-Oxford-Cambridge Doctoral Training Partnership; applicants may only apply to one of these three institutions for AHRC funding.
+Cambridge is part of the Open-Oxford-Cambridge Doctoral Training Partnership (OOC DTP); applicants may only apply to one of these three institutions for AHRC funding.

 The Economic and Social Research Council funds studentships in a range of broad social science areas: